farhansrambiyan/robots.txt-viewer/README.md

 *
 ## Installation

-can directly install from here:
+can directly install from here: https://chromewebstore.google.com/detail/odccpphhdfbkimiobfmjifeomhbejjbd/

+Or

 1. Download the extension files from this repository.
 2. Open Chrome and navigate to `chrome://extensions/`.